Advertisement

 Unifying several data sources and merging them into a single structure can be quite difficult.
 As more and more organizations focus on data integration solutions, they must create processes for moving and translating unintegrated data.
 Listed below are common challenges organizations face when building integration systems:

-• External Data Sources: The quality of data taken from external sources may not be as good as data taken from internal sources, making it less trustworthy.
+• External data sources: The quality of data taken from external sources may not be as good as data from internal sources, making it less trustworthy.
 Additionally, privacy contracts with external vendors can make sharing data difficult.

-• Legacy Systems: Data integration efforts may include data that has been stored in legacy systems.
+• Legacy systems: Data integration efforts may include data stored in legacy systems.
 This data may, however, be missing markers communicating times and dates of activities, which modern systems normally include.

 Methods of Data Integration